timoteodomingos/writ/README.md

 ### Smart Enter

-Pressing Shift+Enter continues the current line structure.
-On a list item, it inserts a new item at the same nesting level.
-On a blockquote, it continues the quote.
-On a nested structure like a list inside a blockquote, it continues both.
+Enter behaves contextually.
+On a list item, it creates a new sibling item.
+On a blockquote, it creates a paragraph break within the quote.
+On an empty container line (like `- |` or `> |`), Enter exits all markers and returns to plain text.
+Shift+Enter always continues the structure without exiting, useful when you want to add more items after an empty one.

 ### Code Blocks